 So why go on a low carb, ketogenic diet?
-Why would I leave the comfort of my delicious African dishes like Jollof rice, fufu and egusi and embark on this strange journey?
+Why would I leave the comfort of my delicious (though high carb) African dishes and embark on this strange journey?

 I have to admit I was skeptical when I first heard about eating low carb.
 So skeptical, in fact, that it took me two whole years from when I first considered it to when I actually implemented it.
 The thought of giving up my high carb foods were too depressing to bear.
 I am a proud Nigerian and if you know anything about Nigeria, basically everything we eat is high carb.
 Our national food is called Jollof Rice which is a staple in every party and event that ever happens and has ever happened.
 I was eating rice almost every single day as far back as I can remember and my fear was that if I gave up rice, then I will probably die of hunger as there was absolutely nothing else that could satisfy me.
 Boy, was I wrong!